Reasons to Visit a Gynecologist

-- Help you to understand the way your reproductive system works
+- Help you to understand the way your reproductive system works.

-- Teach you what a normal vaginal discharge should be and how to tell if there’s a problem
+- Teach you what a normal vaginal discharge should be and how to tell if there’s a problem.

-- Teach you what to do to protect yourself when you have sex
+- Teach you what to do to protect yourself when you have sex.

-Reasons to Go to a Gynecologist
+7 Reasons to Visit a Gynecologist

-To Check for STDs
+1. To Test for STDs

-To Learn How to Get Birth Control
+3. To Learn About Birth Control and Fertility

-To Discuss Menstrual Problems
+4. To Discuss Menstrual Problems